(All fields required)

 The more you learn about your rights, the stronger you will be as an advocate for your child with special needs.
 The Individuals with Disabilities Education Act (IDEA 2004) is a federal law that provides a free appropriate public education for eligible children with disabilities, regardless of severity.
 Some students may qualify under another law, Section 504 of the Rehabilitation Act, to receive accommodations and modifications.
 The No Child Left Behind Act, while not specifically written for children with disabilities, expects that higher educational standards be met for all children.

-The Center for Infants and Children with Special Needs at Cincinnati Children's provides resources to help families find the special education programs and supports they need.
+The Complex Care Center at Cincinnati Children's provides resources to help families find the special education programs and supports they need.

 The Individuals with Disabilities Education Act (IDEA), sometimes called IDEA 2004, is the landmark education legislation that provides services and supports for eligible children with disabilities.
 Infants and toddlers, birth up to age 3, can receive assistance through early intervention services.
 Children ages 3 through age 21, who qualify for special education services, must receive a free appropriate public education regardless of the severity of their disability.
 An individualized education program, called an IEP, is written to address each child's special education needs.